Azure/AzureStack-Tools/TemplateValidator/README.md

+> **_NOTE:_** The tool validates the ARM template for supported resource types and api versions in AzureStack.
+However it does not validate the properties supported for each resource type.
+>
 # Validate Azure ARM Template Capabilities

-Generate the Cloud capabilities json by Get-AzureRMCloudCapability cmdlet under module .\CloudCapabilities\AzureRM.CloudCapabilities.psm1 based on your environment.
+Generate the Cloud capabilities json by Get-AzCloudCapability cmdlet under module .\CloudCapabilities\Az.CloudCapabilities.psm1 based on your environment.
 You are required to deploy SQL RP, MYSQL RP or AppServices in order to use the respective resources.

 Instructions below are relative to the .\TemplateValidator folder of the [AzureStack-Tools repo](..).
 To Validate Compute Capabilities such as Images, Extensions & Sizes available in the CloudCapabilities.json add -IncludeComputeCapabilities